Subah of Lahore: Weaponry

 Lahore, along with Delhi, was the most important center of production of military equipment of Mughal empire.
-In 1757, when the Subah of Lahore came temporarily under control of Ahmed Shah Abdali, the Zamzama cannon was ordered to be cast by Shah Nazir, a metalsmith of the former Mughal viceroy of the Lahore Subah, Moin-ul-Mulk.
+In 1757, when the Subah of Lahore came temporarily under control of Ahmed Shah Abdali, the Zamzama cannon was ordered to be cast by Shah Nazir, a metalsmith of the former Mughal viceroy of the Lahore Subah, Muin ul-Mulk.
 This gun was one of the largest ever made in the sub-continent.

 Steel manufacturing

 Lahore was also a major centre of production of seamless steel, especially the famous Wootz steel.
 In the 17th century, a celestial globe was made by Diya’ ad-din Muhammad in Lahore, 1668.
 The globe itself was manufactured in one piece, so as to be seamless.
 This complicated process was, if not invented, then certainly perfected, in the Lahore workshop Diya’ ad-din Muhammad worked in.
 About twenty such globes were produced in Lahore during the Mughal Empire.